CEO and Founder

 Marci Raney, PhD

-Marci Raney, PhD, is an Assistant Professor of Kinesiology at Occidental College in Los Angeles and a Certified Exercise Physiologist with the American College of Sports Medicine.
+Marci Raney, PhD, is an Associate Professor of Kinesiology at Occidental College in Los Angeles and a Certified Exercise Physiologist with the American College of Sports Medicine.
 She teaches courses in anatomy, biochemistry, nutrition, and community health and fitness research.
 Her scholarly interests include the assessment of physical activity promotion efforts in low-income urban neighborhoods.
 She has collaborated with the Los Angeles Department of Public Health, school districts, hospitals and non-profit health agencies among others in the development and/or evaluation of family-focused and school-based public health resources and interventions.
 Examples of resources and interventions include getfittogetherla.org, Power Up in 10, 1-Minute Energizers, and the Eagle Rock Elementary Greening Project.
 Previous studies have been published in journals such as the California Journal of Health Promotion and American Journal of Physiology.
 Marci earned her PhD in Kinesiology from the University of Southern California in 2006.

 Cam Collyer is the Executive Director, Programs at Evergreen, a Canadian charity that is “Inspiring action to green cities”.
 He oversees Evergreen’s national suite of programs that focus on the design, stewardship and animation of public lands.
 This includes the award winning national school ground greening program – Toyota Evergreen Learning Grounds – along with the summer camp, visiting schools and weekend programs at Evergreen Brick Works.
 Cam has directed the establishment of a national network of school ground design professionals, the creation of a large suite of print and web-based publications, the development of pioneering partnerships with schools boards across Canada and the distribution of over $2.5 million in grants to schools.
 Cam is a co-founder of the International School Ground Alliance and sits on the board of directors of Green Teacher magazine.